shubhamghimire/Image-Classification-Imagenet-Keras-Python/README.md

 # Image-Classification-Imagenet-Keras-Python

-## If you want to display and save the predicted output image
+** If you want to display and save the predicted output image **
-python imagenet_test.py --image images/desktop.jpg --output output/desktop_predict1.jpg
+> python imagenet_test.py --image images/desktop.jpg --output output/desktop_predict1.jpg

-## If you want to only display the predicted output of the image
+** If you want to only display predicted output image **
-python imagenet_test.py --image images/desktop.jpg
+> python imagenet_test.py --image images/desktop.jpg

 ## Examples